 In April, the lower chamber of the French Parliament considered a resolution against the extension of sanctions against Russia.
 The resolution was supported by 577 deputies, while only 50 parliamentarians voted to extend the sanctions.
 Their will was completely ignored by Brussels, and this is not surprising.
 If France was an independent state, where the will of the majority in the legislature is a decisive factor, the French would already cancel the sanctions this year.

 Although the government may not have much influence, the French oil company Total SA may prove to be a more powerful voice in the matter of resistance to tightening sanctions.
-Total invests in Iran from the moment when Obama lifted sanctions against this country after settling the problem with Tehran's nuclear program.
+Total has been investing in Iran since the time when Obama lifted sanctions against this country after settling the problem with Tehran's nuclear program.
 They received a large 3-billion contract last Monday.
 Macron does not want problems with Iran and will side with Russia, as both Macron and Total want what Putin wants: no extra-territorial sanctions against companies like Rosneft, and no tightening of penalties for business cooperation with the Russians.